vexide/website/src/content/releases/vexide-0.4.0.md

 ---
-title: vexide v0.4.0 Changelog
+title: vexide 0.4.0
-description: vexide 0.4.0 released
+project: vexide
-author: gavin-niederman
-tags: ["release"]
 date: 2024-10-04
 ---

 This is the fall vexide update (0.4.0) changelog!
 This is only the changelog for the vexide crate.
 For more in-depth info and a project update, read our [fall update](/blog/posts/fall-update-24/) blog post.

-# Changelog

 ### Added